 For example, Frito Lay and Taco Bell came together and made the Doritos Locos Taco that appealed to both audiences.

-This instance is very common among cryptocurrency project promotions, which often seek ‘integration partnerships’ in order to connect their project with a bigger ecosystem’s marketing machine.
+This instance is very common among cryptocurrency project promotions, which often seek ‘integration partnerships’ to connect their project with a bigger ecosystem’s marketing machine.

 Online branding, also known as internet branding is perhaps the most important aspect of branding strategy in the 21st Century.